aakhtemostafa/SSPIM/README.md

 # 2. Capabilitis of SPPIM

-The SSPIM toolbox has robust capabilities to generate different type of SLM patterns for a wide range optical beams such as:
+The SSPIM toolbox has capabilities to generate different type of SLM patterns for a wide range optical beams using differnt methods.

 ∙ Static Gaussian beam